tine-groupware/unminified-webpack-plugin/README.md

 `postfix`: you can specify the `nomin` part as you wish. `nomin` is the default postfix once you haven't specify `min` in `output.filename`.
 And it can be customized by specifying this option, following is example:

+`replace`: you can specify an array of `String.replace` arguments to be applied to the sourceCode.
+This is useful if you need some replacements in the unminified build type (e.g. a buildtype constant from define plugin)

 ```javascript
 const path = require('path');
 const webpack = require('webpack');